 You will find numerous places where the book presents words representing a new concept, but no explanation is included.
 For example, contractions are presented in lesson 16 with a list of examples and no explanation.
 In such cases, parents should supply whatever explanation is necessary for their children to understand the concept.

-The Reading Lesson with Giggle Bunny CD-ROM sometimes comes bundled with the book but it can also be purchased separately.
+The Reading Lesson with Giggle Bunny download comes in variously configured bundles with the book but it can also be purchased separately.
 Created with Macromedia, it features animations and sound along with simple games to enhance the learning process.
 It is arranged in sections that correlate with the lessons.
 It's nicely done, but it isn't always obvious how to proceed.
 The publisher tells me that the interface was purposely designed very simply with only a forward and backward button and no menus to keep it simple for children to operate.
 I think most children who have worked with such programs are fairly proficient at figuring such things out, probably better than most adults.
 In any case, trial and error work quite well.
-The CD-ROM is particular helpful for animated demonstrations of blending that are accompanied by an audio track.
+Particularly helpful in the download are the animated demonstrations of blending that are accompanied by an audio track.

-You can buy a complete package of the reading resources I review here or you can purchase items individually.
-Even if you don't use The Sounds of the Letters, it should be less expensive to purchase the package than the rest of the items individually.
-However, the book alone will suffice if you do not want any of the extra items.
+You can buy bundles with all or some of the items I've mentioned here, or you can purchase items individually.
+Many of the items work together, but the book alone will suffice if you do not want any of the extra items.